2020 United States House of Representatives elections in Pennsylvania: District 10

 The 10th district covers all of Dauphin County and parts of Cumberland and York counties, including the cities of Harrisburg and York.
-The incumbent is Republican Scott Perry, who was re-elected with 51.3% of the vote in 2018.
+The incumbent was Republican Scott Perry, who was re-elected with 51.3% of the vote in 2018.
+Perry won re-election to his house seat in 2020, defeating pennsylvania state Auditor General Eugene DePasquale by 25,958 votes.
+DePasquale subsequently conceded the race.